ms/buildtogether.tech/src/automation/index.md

 A good way to start using a build manager is to create a "version zero" of the project.
 Set up the build and make sure it works even when there isn't anything to compile, run, test, or copy.
-Now add something---anything.
+Now add something—anything.
 Does the build still work?
 If it does, you're on your way.

 <blockquote markdown="1">